Posts

 Speaking for IELTS outdoor activities speaking Part 2 Describe a place where you go to do outdoor activities or play sports Outdoor activity cue card model answer The place I like to go for outdoor activities is the park.
 It's a huge, open space with lots of trees and grass.
 There are also a few benches scattered around.
 I like to go there because I can do a lot of different activities.
 I can go for a walk, run, or bike ride.
 I can also play tennis or frisbee.
 I usually go to the park a few times a week, and I always have a great time.
 What is the place like?
 I enjoy going to the park because it's such a peaceful and serene place.
 I love being surrounded by nature, and it's a great way to get some exercise.
 I usually go there with a friend or two, and we always have a great time.
 We often bring a picnic lunch and spend the day playing games, talking, and just enjoying each other's company.
 The park is definitely one of my favorite places to be.
 What kin

-Describe a monument (e.g. a statue or sculpture) that you like.
+This IELTS Speaking Practice example explores how to answer: Describe a monument (e.g. a statue or sculpture) that you like. in the IELTS speaking test.
 Sample Answer How to answer the "Describe a monument that you like" cue card in Part 2 of the IELTS speaking test Monuments are a common topic in Part 2 of the IELTS speaking test.
 The good news is that there are some tried and true strategies you can use to ace this cue card.
 In this blog post, we'll go over some key vocabulary for describing a monument, as well as some tips on how to deliver a compelling answer that will impress your IELTS examiner.
 In Part 2 of the IELTS speaking test, you will be given 1 minute to prepare an answer to a particular cue card topic.
 This topic asks you to describe a monument.
 The monument might be one that you have visited or one that you would like to visit in the future.
 You should try to talk for 1-2 minutes on this topic.
-Here are some key vocabulary words that you can use to describe a monument: majestic: having or displaying a sense of grande
+Here are some key vocabulary words that

 Speaking Tests IELTS 17 - Describe a big city you would like to visit